fernandosouz/vigil-spark-test/README.md

 The program implements the following steps:

-1. Read the input files from the specified input directory in S3
+1. Read the input files from the specified input directory
-2. Transform the data into the desired format, by grouping the data by key and value and aggregating the count of values
+2. Transform the data into the desired format, by grouping the data by key and value and aggregating the count of values and filtering odd occurrence values
-3. Write the result to a new file in TSV format in the specified output directory in S3
+3. Write the result to a new file in TSV format in the specified output directory

 The program uses Spark for data processing, and Hadoop for file system operations.